near/docs/docs/2.develop/contracts/storage.md

 ### Tree

 An ordered equivalent of Map.
 The underlying implementation is based on an [AVL](https://en.wikipedia.org/wiki/AVL_tree).
-This structure should be used when a consistent order is needed or accessing the min/max keys is needed.
+You should use this structure when you need to: have a consistent order, or access the min/max keys.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">